10-Karat vs. 14-Karat Gold: Which Should You Buy?

 10-karat and 14-karat gold items are two of the most popular types of jewelry.
 But how do these gold alloys differ, and is one of them better than the other?
 Let’s make a comparison of 10K and 14K gold.

+First, you may ask why there is a need to create gold alloys.
 The main reason is that pure gold is too soft to be used in jewelry making.
 To overcome this problem, gold is mixed with other metals, which make the resulting alloy harder and more durable.

 14K gold has a color that is closer to that of pure gold.
 Gold purity is measured in karats, and the highest karat number is 24K, which is the karat of pure gold.
 Any karat number you see stamped on gold jewelry simply tells you how many parts gold it contains out of a total of 24.